RickBrice/Signs/ReadMe.md

 1) Save [Chapter 2b](https://mutcd.fhwa.dot.gov/pdfs/11th_Edition/Chapter2b.pdf) and [Chapter 2c](https://mutcd.fhwa.dot.gov/pdfs/11th_Edition/Chapter2c.pdf) PDF files as Word documents
 2) Copy the sign information tables from Word to Excel
 3) Manually adjust the sign information so every sign type is on a single line
-4) Exclude all signs with variable dimensions (variable dimensions adds complexity not germain to this prototyping activity).
+4) Exclude all signs with variable dimensions (variable dimensions adds complexity not germane to this prototyping activity).
 5) Append a sign shape code to each sign type; O=octagon,T=triangle/yield, R=rectangle,P=pennant
 6) Save as a csv file